 3. a book

 Whatever it was, you could regift them your copy or a new (or used one).
-If they enjoy listening to books instead of reading them, gift them an audiobook instead.
+If they enjoy listening to books instead of reading them, gift them an audiobook.

 4. a craft class

 The world is our oyster, and there’s always something new to learn.
-There’s a plethora of classes to take.
+There are a plethora of classes to take.
 Look at your local craft stores or search online for classes in your area.

 5. a homemade coupon good for…

-For friends or family, you could give them a coupon that they could redeem for a night of babysitting, or bringing them a homemade meal that they could ‘cash’ in at any time.
+For friends or family, you could give them a coupon that they could redeem for a night of babysitting, or bring them a homemade meal that they can ‘cash’ in at any time.